What Is a Gantt Chart?

 - Task dependencies such as finish-to-start, start-to-start, finish-to-finish and start-to-finish

 - Milestones and project phases on the schedule

 - The finish date of the project

-The vertical axis of a Gantt chart shows the tasks that need to be completed, while the horizontal axis represents the project timeline.
+To create a Gantt chart, use the vertical axis to list the tasks that need to be completed, and the horizontal axis to depict a timeline.
 As you input tasks, their start dates, their end dates and their dependencies, bars on the stacked bar chart will populate, which represent task durations.
 This happens automatically if you use a project management tool equipped with a Gantt chart maker.